Having Trouble Getting Your Partner Pregnant (Male Infertility): What to Know

-Male infertility refers to a male's inability to get a female pregnant (get her to conceive) after a year of having sex regularly without using birth control.
+Infertility is when people have trouble getting pregnant.
+Male infertility means you're not able to get a female pregnant after a year of having sex regularly without using birth control.

 What are the causes?

-- Problems in a man's reproductive organs, such as:
+- Problems with the reproductive organs, such as:

-Enlarged veins (varicoceles), cysts (spermatoceles), or tumors of the testicles.
+Enlarged veins, cysts, or tumors in the testicles.

 Injury to the testicles.